Estimote/Android-Indoor-SDK/README.md

 # Estimote Indoor SDK for Android

-Estimote Indoor Location is a sophisticated software solution that makes it incredibly easy to define your position is indoor space and share it with others.
-You can use our SDK to visualize approximate position of all sdk's users within mapped space in real-time, in your own app.
+Estimote Indoor Location is a software solution that allows you to define your position in the indoor space and share it with the others.
+You can use our SDK to visualize approximate position of all sdk's users within mapped space in the real-time, in your own app.

-Indoor Location allows you to easyly integrate with world-class standard maping engines like GoogleMaps to build powerful mobile experience from in-venue analytics and proximity marketing to frictionless payments and personalized shopping.
+Indoor Location allows you to integrate with the popular map engines like Google Maps to build powerful mobile experience from in-venue analytics and proximity marketing, to frictionless payments and personalized shopping.

 Estimote Indoor Location works exclusively with Estimote Beacons.

 ## 1. Installation

-Estimote Indoor Location SDK consists core indoor package and (optional) GoogleMaps rendering engine.
+Estimote Indoor Location SDK consists core indoor package and (optional) Google Maps rendering engine.
 To include both bundles in your build, add this lines to your `build.gradle` file:

 ```gradle